 Workaid’s partner in Zambia is Caritas (Lusaka).
 Caritas is the development arm of the Roman Catholic Church who coordinates the delivery of Workaid containers in Zambia on our behalf.
 An important part of any country visit is to make sure that these partnerships are running smoothly.

 During their visit in 2015 Chairman, Rob Levine and Moyra Zaman had meetings with representatives of the Zambian Government to discuss how Workaid could work more closely with them in the future.
 Two key areas of support were established; firstly to harness the potential of Zambia’s youth (under 30), and secondly to introduce skills training for prisoners and ex-offenders with the objective of reducing re-offending.

 Gladwell Jere had no formal education or training and drifted into crime involving a series of robberies in Ndola Township.
 He was subsequently sentenced to five years with hard labour at the State prison.

-During his sentence, Gladwell demonstrated his desire to reform and was accepted onto a twelve month tailoring course leading to a Government approved test under TEVETA (Technical, Education and Entrepreneurship Training Authority).
-The training and support was provided by Prison Fellowship Zambia (PZF), which works in partnership with the Zambia Prison Service.
+During his sentence, Gladwell demonstrated his desire to reform and was accepted onto a twelve-month tailoring course leading to a Government approved test under TEVETA (Technical, Education and Entrepreneurship Training Authority).
+The training and support were provided by Prison Fellowship Zambia (PZF), which works in partnership with the Zambia Prison Service.
 On release, Gladwell was given a sewing machine which had been provided to PZF by Workaid.
 Gladwell has now bought two further sewing machines and is taking on an apprentice.